Address Downtown: 2015 fire

-It was reported that the hotel was probably packed with guests due to its clear view of the New Year's fireworks display at Jumeirah Beach (including Burj Al Arab) and Burj Khalifa.
+It was reported that the hotel was probably packed with guests due to its clear view of the New Year's fireworks display at the Burj Khalifa, which is actually located right in front of the hotel.
 The show still went on as planned, but with some flaws in the LED programming; by midnight, authorities had deemed the fire to be 90 percent contained.
 The following day, smoke continued to rise from the building.
-Criticism was leveled towards the high amount of cladding—layers of material that are fixed to the outside of buildings for insulation—implemented into the building's design; it was reported that this cladding may have contributed to the fire's spread.
+Criticism was leveled regarding the high amount of cladding—layers of material that are fixed to the outside of buildings for insulation—implemented into the building's design; this cladding may have contributed to the fire's spread.

-On 20 January 2016, Dubai Police held a news conference to confirm that the fire was caused by an electrical short circuit.
-The forensic investigation has identified that the short circuit was caused by electrical wires of the spotlight used to illuminate the building between the 14th and the 15th floor.
-After the onsite investigation, experts identified that the fire broke out in the duct between flat numbers 1401 and 1504.
-Experts have conducted further investigation in flat number 1504 and have drawn conclusion that the fire spread to the unit from the side of the window, which is connected to the ledge and the falling debris caused the fire in flat number 1401.
-The police released photographs during the news conference which show the exposed unconnected wire in the duct between the two apartments.
-The fire was first reported by a guest who was residing on the 18th floor of the building where he called the reception to inform that he could smell something burning and visited the reception minutes later after he began to notice the smoke.
+On 20 January 2016, Dubai Police confirmed that the fire was caused by an electrical short circuit.
+The forensic investigation identified that the short circuit was caused by electrical wires of the spotlight used to illuminate the building between the 14th and the 15th floor.
+After an onsite investigation, experts concluded that the fire broke out in the duct between flat numbers 1401 and 1504.
+Further investigation in flat number 1504 indicated that the fire spread to that unit from the side of the window, which is connected to the ledge; falling debris caused the fire in flat number 1401.
+Police released photographs showing the exposed unconnected wire in the duct between the two apartments.
+The fire was first reported by a guest who was residing on the 18th floor of the building; he called the reception to inform that he could smell something burning and visited the reception minutes later after he began to notice the smoke.

 Emaar provided housing for those whose apartments were affected by the fire, but some residents complained that the housing was inferior to that they had lost.
 Hotel guests are still waiting to be compensated for the lost items and trauma suffered as a result of the fire.
-They cannot obtain a precise update from the hotel group nearly 2 years after the fire.
+They cannot obtain a precise update from the hotel group nearly two years after the fire.

 In late 2016, renovation on the tower had started, and while the re-construction was going on, another building under construction within Downtown Dubai, caught fire.
-The fire was extinguished but, the smoke kept on rising and plumed across Downtown Dubai.
+That fire was extinguished but smoke plumed across Downtown Dubai.
 Re-construction, installation of safety features and renovation of the Address Downtown Hotel had been completed in 2018.
+Before the incident, the building was used to launch fireworks synchronized with the fireworks from the Burj Khalifa.
+As of 2018, these had been discontinued.